Sale expenses are expenses associated with the sale of a stock. Typical sale expenses include:

 Increase the capital loss on the sale

-Your broker will send you a Form 1099-B, or a substitute statement, reporting the amount you received from the sale.
+Your broker will send you a Form 1099-B, or a similar statement.
+This reports the amount you received from the sale.
 Your 1099-B should also tell you if the amount reported is the net sales price.
 In most cases, your 1099-B will show the net sales price.

-If the amount reported is the net sales price, you won't need to make any adjustments when you report the sale on your return.
+If the amount reported is the net sales price, you won't need to make any adjustments when you report the sale.
 This applies since the broker deducted sale expenses from the amount reported.

 If your Form 1099-B doesn't show the net sales price, you need to adjust the cost of the stock.
 Adjust the cost by adding to it any sale expenses you paid.